jbrugman/Assistant/README.md

 # Storyteller

-Storyteller is a local-first AI storytelling application for writing long-running interactive stories with an OpenAI-compatible large-language-model backend (LLM).
-It is designed to help a model retain characters, relationships, world state, and earlier events beyond the small recent conversation window.
+Storyteller is a local-first AI storytelling application, but underneath it is really a long-context world preserver.
+It keeps characters, relationships, world state, and earlier events coherent across stories that extend far beyond an LLM's recent conversation window.

+Instead of relying on an ever-growing prompt, Storyteller shapes the past into several practical memory layers: recent conversation, mid-term and long-term summaries, canonical state, and a validated knowledge graph.
+This deliberately simple approach gives the model the context it needs at the moment it matters and makes long-running worlds workable without requiring an enormous context window.

 It is a dedicated storyteller and persistent story-world engine, not a general desktop assistant.

+The web interface is now the recommended way to use Storyteller.
+It provides a considerably smoother and more complete experience than the CLI, especially for navigating long stories, managing sessions, editing settings, attaching images, and reviewing memory.
+The CLI remains available for now because it is still useful for benchmarking, diagnostics, and lightweight terminal-based workflows.

 ## What it provides